 Analytics batching, push-blocked counter, and reliability improvements

-Iris 1.5.0 ships reliable background analytics, a Pro push-blocked counter, CLI event tracking, and reliability improvements across the extension and backend.- Added analytics batching: the extension buffers usage events in memory and flushes every 60 seconds.
+Iris Code 1.5.0 ships reliable background analytics, a Pro push-blocked counter, CLI event tracking, and reliability improvements across the extension and backend.- Added analytics batching: the extension buffers usage events in memory and flushes every 60 seconds.

 push_blockedevents flush immediately.
 The buffer survives extension crashes via crash-safe persistence toglobalState. - Added exponential backoff on consecutive analytics flush failures, with a clean flush on extension deactivate so no events are dropped on VS Code quit.